 Don't be alarmed by the presence of minerals like arsenic and lead as these are naturally occurring in red algae.
 Their levels are very low and are measured in parts per million (ppm).
-The amounts of trace mineral may fluctuate according to the season of harvest and the mineral content of the water the algae live in.
+The amounts of trace minerals may fluctuate according to the season of harvest and the mineral content of the water the algae live in.

 Who Makes Aquamin